metasoarous/datsync/README.md

 It picks up where they left off and says:

-* If we like servers and database architectures that look like one distributed persistent log structure being streamed into materialized views of the data (al a Samsa)
+* If we like servers' and database's architectures that look like one distributed persistent log structure being streamed into materialized views of the data (ala Samsa)
 * And we like mimicking this in a FRP-ish "Reactive-Atom Component Event Subscription" (RACES, to quote re-frame again) framework on the front end (al a re-frame)

-Then we like systems that look like this "all the way down"
+Then we like systems that look like this "all the way down".

 ### Enter Datalog (Dat(aScript|omic))